 - Connection.PreauthIntegrityHashId: The ID of the preauthentication integrity hash function that was negotiated for this connection. - Connection.PreauthIntegrityHashValue: The preauthentication integrity hash value that was computed for the exchange of SMB2 NEGOTIATE request and response messages on this connection. - Connection.CipherId: The ID of the cipher that was negotiated for this connection. - Connection.ClientDialects: An array of dialects received in the SMB2 NEGOTIATE Request on this connection. - Connection.CompressionIds: A list of compression algorithm identifiers, if any, used for this connection.
-Valid values are specified in section 2.2.3.1.3. - Connection.SupportsChainedCompression: A Boolean that, if set, indicates that chained compression is supported on this connection. - Connection.RDMATransformIds: A list of RDMA transform identifiers, if any, used for this connection.
-Valid values are specified in section 2.2.3.1.6.
+Valid values are specified in section 2.2.3.1.3.

+- Connection.SupportsChainedCompression: A Boolean that, if set, indicates that chained compression is supported on this connection. - Connection.RDMATransformIds: A list of RDMA transform identifiers, if any, used for this connection.
+Valid values are specified in section 2.2.3.1.6. - Connection.SigningAlgorithmId: An identifier of the signing algorithm that was negotiated for this connection. - Connection.AcceptTransportSecurity: A Boolean that, if set, indicates that transport security is enabled and SMB2 encryption is disabled.

-3.3.1.8 (Updated Section) Per Session
+3.3.1.8 Per Session

 - Session.SessionId: A numeric value that is used as an index in GlobalSessionTable, and (transformed into a 64-bit number) is sent to clients as the SessionId in the SMB2 header. - Session.State: The current activity state of this session.
 This value MUST be either InProgress, Valid, or Expired. - Session.SecurityContext: The security context of the user that authenticated this session.
-This value MUST be in a form that allows for evaluating security descriptors within the server, as well as being passed to the underlying object store to handle security evaluation that can happen there.

-- Session.IsAnonymous: A Boolean that, if set, indicates that the session is for an anonymous user. - Session.IsGuest: A Boolean that, if set, indicates that the session is for a guest user. - Session.SessionKey: The first 16 bytes of the cryptographic key for this authenticated context.
+This value MUST be in a form that allows for evaluating security descriptors within the server, as well as being passed to the underlying object store to handle security evaluation that can happen there. - Session.IsAnonymous: A Boolean that, if set, indicates that the session is for an anonymous user. - Session.IsGuest: A Boolean that, if set, indicates that the session is for a guest user. - Session.SessionKey: The first 16 bytes of the cryptographic key for this authenticated context.
 If the cryptographic key is less than 16 bytes, it is right-padded with zero bytes. - Session.SigningRequired: A Boolean that, if set, indicates that all of the messages for this session MUST be signed. - Session.OpenTable: A table of opens of files or named pipes, as specified in section 3.3.1.10, that have been opened by this authenticated session and indexed by Open.FileId.
 The server MUST support enumeration of all entries in the table. - Session.TreeConnectTable: A table of tree connects that have been established by this authenticated session to shares on this server, indexed by TreeConnect.TreeId.
 The server MUST allow enumeration of all entries in the table. - Session.ExpirationTime: A value that specifies the time after which the client MUST reauthenticate with the server. - Session.Connection: The connection on which this session was established (see also section 3.3.5.5.1). - Session.SessionGlobalId: A numeric 32-bit value obtained via registration with [MS-SRVS], as specified in [MS-SRVS] section 3.1.6.2. - Session.CreationTime: The time the session was established. - Session.IdleTime: The time the session processed its most recent request. - Session.UserName: The name of the user who established the session.